 Once you find a domain, you want to check out and get it for yourself.
 I would recommend adding domain privacy to your domain.
 This keeps your name and address private from spammers.
 It’s well worth the cost.
 It costs money at GoDaddy, but it’s free for the first year at Namecheap.
 You can register your domain for as little as one year, but you get the most savings if you go for more than one.
 It’s up to you.

 If you want to get a free domain, you can find one, then register it for free with SiteGround when you buy hosting.
 That is part of a deal they have going on.
-The other places will cost you for a domain, but SiteGround and inMotion gives you one free domain when you buy hosting.
+The other places will cost you for a domain, but SiteGround gives you one free domain when you buy hosting.
 Check out SiteGround.

 After you find a domain, then it’s time to get hosting.
 As stated above, you can get a free domain with hosting through SiteGround.
 You can also buy your domain at pretty much any host.
 I like to keep mine separate for security reasons.
 I don’t want someone to have to keys to my entire castle if you know what I mean.

 If you’re just starting out, then you only need the small hosting package at most places.
 You don’t need dedicated WordPress hosting in order to succeed.
 Just find the lowest package.
 Here are the three from SiteGround (which is a host I trust and recommend):